 But how is web writing different than writing for print?
 It depends on which expert you ask — and on your ultimate goal.* That said, I think there are three core ideas that apply universally: reading behavior, brevity, and information hierarchy.

 Reading behavior is different online.

 Research suggests that we read differently on the internet than we do in print.
 On the web, we tend to scan rather than read.
 We’re usually seeking specific information.
 We’re more impatient — and more easily distracted.
 That’s why …

 Brevity is king.

-Effective web text must be scannable — which means that it must be clear and concise.
+Effective web text must be scannable — which means it must be clear and concise.
 When writing for the web, shorter sentences are better.
 The same applies to paragraphs: It’s easier to scan several short (two- to five-sentence) paragraphs than a long block of text.

 Less copy is better, too — so omit needless words.
 I look for adverbs and colloquial phrases.
 You can also remove quotes if they don’t contain vital information.
 Or, you can apply a self-editing method like the 10% solution.